KmoM88/earthly-alternatives/README.md

 * Dagger (using the Python SDK)
 * Docker Bake

 This repository will serve as a testbed to evaluate these alternatives.
-We will import several of our existing microservices as Git submodules and implement their build logic using each of the candidate tools.
 The goal is to produce a comprehensive comparative analysis to inform our migration strategy.

 ---